-Overview of differences from wild-type HIV-1: To create a safe vector delivery system, 6 of 9 native HIV-1 genes (vif, vpr, vpu, nef, env, and tat) that are dispensable for lentiviral function, but that are required for wild-type HIV function, have been removed from the LVV system.
-The genes gag-pol and rev are encoded on separate helper plasmids to produce a replication-deficient LVV delivery system.
+Overview of differences from wild-type HIV-1: To create a safe vector delivery system, 7 of the 9 HIV-1 genes (gag/pol, vif, vpr, vpu, nef, env, and tat), that are essential for wild-type HIV-1 pathogenesis and replication and that comprise approximately 85% of the wild-type genome, have been removed from the LVV used to produce KITE-585.
+The rev gene remains as part of the LVV delivery system because it is required for gene delivery to T cells.
+This element, as well as the envelope protein required for binding to cells, are supplied separately, from the LVV transfer vector, as described below.

-The vector is SIN because of deletions in the U3 region of both the 5' and 3' long terminal repeats

-(LTRs), such that the ability to produce viral RNA from the viral LTR promoter is removed; thus, elements necessary for generating RCL are eliminated.
+The vector is SIN because of deletions in the U3 region of both the 5' and 3' long terminal repeats (LTRs), such that the ability to produce viral RNA from the viral LTR promoter is removed; thus, elements necessary for generating RCL are eliminated.
 Together, the absence of the HIV-1 accessory genes, coupled with removal of transcriptional elements in the 5' and 3' LTRs render the vector system replication incompetent.